Godsspec/3MTT-Capstone-Project_Doc./README.md

   iii) What is the monthly return trend? iv) Which refund methods are most commonly used?
-  v) How long does refund processing take? vi) What is the overall return rate?
+  v) How long does refund processing take? vi) What are the Top 5 most returned products?

 ## Exploratory Data Analysis